ShriShiv/Software-Final-Project/README.md

 2. Login using a specific userID and Password (SoftwareProject and asdf12345)
 3. If the login is incorrect, there will be a popup that states "Incorrect username or password"
 4. Try again to add the correct username and password
+5. Once entered, the user type GUI opens up.
+This allows you to select if it is an existing user or a new user
+6. To enter new user information, please select new user
-5. Once entered, patient GUI opens up
+7. Once entered, patient GUI opens up
-6. Here, patient details such as first name, last name, age, medical record number, phone, email, and snoring audio can be added
+8. Here, patient details such as first name, last name, age, medical record number, phone, email, and snoring audio can be added
-7. Snoring audio will open the folders in the desktop and allow to select the correct file
+9. Snoring audio will open the folders in the desktop and allow to select the correct file
-8. The snoring audio should be in .wav form
+10. The snoring audio should be in .wav form
-9. Once the file is selected, the paitent GUI will automatically generate a plot that displays the snoring graph which is useful for the provider
+11. Once the file is selected, the paitent GUI will automatically generate a plot that displays the snoring graph which is useful for the provider
-10. After adding all the data, the user can hit submit and the data will be taken to the server
+12. After adding all the data, the user can hit submit and the data will be taken to the server
+13. There are also two other bottons on the bottom of the form.
+They are "new form" and "back". "new form" erases the existing form so new patient information can be included. "back" takes the user back to the User Type GUI where a new patient or exisitng patient can be selected.
+14. To view physician feedback of an existing patient, select existing patient in the User Type GUI.
+This will open a form
+15. Enter patient record number and select open.
+This will open patient information and the physician feedback.

 #### Provider Side